 4 – When Preparing for Audits

-Detailed and organized documentation for the flow and management of issues, as well as the organization and implementation methods for the SMS, is often the difference between successful and poor audit preparation.
-In difficult implementation’s and environments that have a poor reporting culture, quality documentation are demonstrative of the energy and methods that a safety manager is employing in an SMS program.
+Detailed and organized documentation for the flow and management of reported safety issues, as well as the organization and implementation methods for the aviation SMS, is often the difference between successful and poor audit preparation.

-It also makes the auditor's job way easier too when he/she is reviewing your organization’s practices.
-Organizations with good documentation will consistently perform better in audits and receive more specific feedback on how they can improve.
+It also makes the auditor's job way easier too when he/she is reviewing your organization’s risk management practices.
+Organizations with good SMS implementation documentation and well-documented risk management processes will consistently perform better in audits and receive more specific feedback on how they can improve.

 5 – During Implementation